What is MD hearing aids? Reviews, pricing, alternatives

 The Air, Volt, and Core have digital sound processing, but only the Core is smartphone compatible with adaptive technology and personalized hearing.

-There have been some complaints about the sound quality of some of their models.
-Some consumers have also complained about slow response from the company, but overall, their reviews are positive.
+There have been some complaints about MD hearing aids, especially about the sound quality of some of their models.
+Some consumers have also complained about slow response from the company, but overall, their reviews of MD hearing aid are positive.
 There were no obvious signs of hearing aid scams associated with the company.

 Which is the best hearing aid on the market?